-Porn addiction does seem like a strange topic to discuss and it doesn’t come up much in polite company.
-In its most extreme form using up hour after hour, it starts to sap the essence of relationships, motivation to be productive and one’s sheer well-being.
+Porn addiction does seem like a strange topic to discuss, and it doesn’t come up much in polite company.
+In its most extreme form using up an hour after hour, it starts to sap the essence of relationships, motivation to be productive and one’s sheer well-being.
 The first move is to realize that the problem is neither ridiculous nor infallible.
-Whatever your opinions are on the issue of pornography and whether there can actually be an addiction to it, it remains a real issue that so many people deal with, men and women, boys and girls.
+Whatever the opinions are on the issue of pornography and whether there can be an addiction to it, it remains a real issue that so many people deal with, men and women, boys and girls.

 Is pornography addiction a mental disorder?

 No, pornography addiction is not a mental disorder, as it is not included in the Diagnostic and Statistical Manual of mental disorders.
 There are conflicting research and reports regarding the addictive nature of pornography.